Foundation Models for Discovery and Exploration in Chemical Space: Fine-tuning

-The Gutmann \acf{DN} was first proposed as a measure of a molecule's Lewis basicity; and it was later was applied to electrolyte design for analyzing lithium-ion salt solubility, and to solvation environment to guide solvent choice\cite{LGLewisBasicityAffinity2009}.
-Through choosing solvents and salt anions with desired \ac{DN}, past researchers have successfully designed Li-metal compatible electrolytes with anion-rich \ac{SEI} compositions\cite{ZXLUnderstandingApplyingDonor2024}. \Ac{DN} has also been proven to be a rational design metric for \ac{LHCE}, where solvents ideally possess high \ac{DN} to ensure salt-dissociation, and diluents should have low \ac{DN} to not coordinate with lithium-ions in the solvation shell.
-Chen et al.\cite{CZF+DesignLocalizedHighConcentration2023} used \ac{DN} to successfully identify a novel diluent choice that reduces viscosity and lowers the cost.
-Xu et al.\cite{XZP+ElectrolyteDesignLiion2023} used \ac{DN} to help guide solvent choice which balances weak lithium-ion/solvent interactions with sufficient lithium salt dissociation.
+The Gutmann \acf{DN} was first proposed as a measure of a molecule's Lewis basicity; and it was later applied to electrolyte design for analyzing lithium-ion salt solubility, and to solvation environment to guide solvent choice\cite{LGLewisBasicityAffinity2009}.
+BF$_3$ affinity is often used as a donor-strength proxy for the Gutmann \ac{DN}.
+Through choosing solvents and salt anions with desired BF$_3$ affinity, past researchers have successfully designed Li-metal compatible electrolytes with anion-rich \ac{SEI} compositions\cite{ZXLUnderstandingApplyingDonor2024}.
+BF$_3$ affinity has also been proven to be a rational design metric for \ac{LHCE}, where solvents ideally possess high BF$_3$ affinity to ensure salt-dissociation, and diluents should have low BF$_3$ affinity to not coordinate with lithium-ions in the solvation shell.
+Chen et al.\cite{CZF+DesignLocalizedHighConcentration2023} used BF$_3$ affinity to successfully identify a novel diluent choice that reduces viscosity and lowers the cost.
+Xu et al.\cite{XZP+ElectrolyteDesignLiion2023} used BF$_3$ affinity to help guide solvent choice which balances weak lithium-ion/solvent interactions with sufficient lithium salt dissociation.
 The \ac{MIST} variant was fine-tuned on a dataset of 344 $BF_3$ affinity measurements of Lewis bases in dichloromethane at 298 K and 1 atm\cite{LGLewisBasicityAffinity2009}.